torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple cards.

-This card is also known as Audio Excel DSP 16 or Zoltrix AV302.
+This card is also kanalwn as Audio Excel DSP 16 or Zoltrix AV302.

 Module snd-sscape
 -----------------